 viewers for Unix, Windows, MacOS, Java-enabled web browsers, and even

-for PDA's like the Palm Pilot!
+for PDA's like the Palm Pilot and Cell Phones!
 You can use any of them to connect to

 x11vnc (see the above VNC links under "Background:" on how to